brittanynalexander/Azure-VMs/README.md

 <img src="https://i.imgur.com/kEn3Yix.png" height="80%" width="80%" alt="Step 6 Remote Desktop"/>
 </p>
 <p>
 To connect to the VM on a Windows desktop computer you'll need to utilize Remote Desktop Connection.
 On your desktop next to the start key, type in "remote desktop" and click on "Remote Desktop Connection".
-On a MacOS you'll have to download Microsoft Remote Desktop.
+On a MacOS you'll have to download "Microsoft Remote Desktop".
 Come on, we're getting closer to the actual connection, scroll with me!
 </p>
 <br />